Uber Gets Sued Over Alleged 'Hell' Program To Track Lyft Drivers

 An anonymous reader quotes a report from TechCrunch: Uber has another lawsuit on its hands.
 This time, it's about Uber's alleged use of a program called "Hell."
 The plaintiff, Michael Gonzales, drove for Lyft during the time Uber allegedly used the software.
 He's seeking $5 million in a class action lawsuit.
 As the story goes, Uber allegedly tracked Lyft drivers using a secret software program internally referred to as "Hell."
 It allegedly let Uber see how many Lyft drivers were available to give rides, and what their prices were.
 Hell could allegedly also determine if people were driving for both Uber and Lyft.
 The lawsuit, filed in the U.S. District Court for the Northern District of California, alleges Uber broadly invaded the privacy of the Lyft drivers, specifically violated the California Invasion of Privacy Act and Federal Wiretap Act and engaged in unfair competition.
 Uber has not confirmed nor outright denied the claims.

-Corporate espionage (Score:3)
+Corporate espionage (Score:2, Insightful)

 While older economic branches usually have found a modus to do without this (as it ultimately harms everybody), these "young savages" do not know what it means to be civilized and will apparently do anything for a short-term gain.